Marcello Thedford

-Marcello Thedford is an American film actor, television actor and power lifter known for his roles as Kelvin "Buffalo" James on the ESPN dramatic series Playmakers, Semi in Employee of the Month, and in eight episodes of ER as Leon, Dr. Greg Pratt's mentally challenged brother.
+Marcello Thedford (born August 17, 1975) is an American film actor, television actor and power lifter known for his roles as Kelvin "Buffalo" James on the ESPN dramatic series Playmakers, Semi in Employee of the Month, and in eight episodes of ER as Leon, Dr. Greg Pratt's mentally challenged brother.

 Career

 Thedford's acting career began in improvisational theater in New York City.
 He studied there at the Third World Theater at Black Drama Productions.
 His first significant role came in the film Dangerous Minds.
 He also appeared in the television version of the film.
 He has also appeared in NYPD Blue, The District, Veronica Mars and Monk among others.
 He also played Peanut in the hit show Girlfriends.
 He starred in Why Do Fools Fall In Love.

 In 2009, Thedford made a guest appearance on The CW's The Game.

 Personal life

 Thedford is a certified power lifter, holding a California state record.
 He grew up in The Bronx, New York, and resides in Los Angeles.

-He is married to Boy Meets World actress Trina McGee and they are expecting their first child.
+He is married to Boy Meets World actress Trina McGee and they were expecting their first child.
 McGee is 54 years old and has three children from a previous relationship and marriage.

-Announced on The Tamron Hall show, Trina McGee has lost her baby.
+It was announced on the Tamron Hall show that Trina McGee had lost her baby.